edgeworx/docs/content/en/docs/ai/_index.md

   current_number_of_people = pom.mypeople.peopleCount()
 ```

-## Using Output Streams
+## Using output streams

-The last stage of every pipeline cycle is the set of Output Streams that you have added to the
+The last stage of every pipeline cycle is the set of output streams that you have added to the
 pipeline.
-Any number of Output Streams can be added, giving you the power to put data in many places
+Any number of output streams can be added, giving you the power to put data in many places
 or perform complex operations such as storing it locally, sending it upstream to a cloud
-environment, and also displaying a UI at the same time.
-Output Streams provide a callback which
+environment, and also displaying a UI at the same time. output streams provide a callback which
-allows you, as the developer, to prepare the data that will be processed by the Output Stream.
+allows you, as the developer, to prepare the data that will be processed by the output stream.
 This
 is very useful if you want to format data before sending upstream, filter data before storing it on
 disk, or edit a video frame before you display it.

-A good example of an Output Stream is the LiveFeedStream class that comes built-in with the Darcy AI Engine.
-This Output Stream allows you to configure network host and port information and it will open a
+A good example of an output stream is the LiveFeedStream class that comes built-in with the Darcy AI Engine.
+This output stream allows you to configure network host and port information and it will open a
 video feed that you can view with any web browser.

 Instantiate the LiveFeed output stream object and set some of its parameters like this: